niroshannrsh/Microservices-Serveless-v1-aws/README.md

 # serverless-beta-nodejs-dynamodb-learn
 This is serverless-beta starter application

-Using this application you can create simple web application
+Using this application you can create simple web API using Micro services architecture.

-Technologies